keithamus/eslint-plugin-escompat/docs/no-numeric-separators.md

 ## What is the Fix?

-This can be safely disabled if you intend to compile code with the `@babel/plugin-proposal-numeric-separator` Babel plugin.
+This can be safely disabled if you intend to compile code with the `@babel/plugin-transform-numeric-separator` Babel plugin, or
+`@babel/preset-env`.